mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 #### Multiple function clauses

-Let's start seperating the computation into smaller fragments by moving the pattern matching from the `case` statement to the function's definition.
+Let's start separating the computation into smaller fragments by moving the pattern matching from the `case` statement to the function's definition.
 We are still using only one route and only one controller action, but we write multiple clauses of that function to match a certain value of the `event` key in the params.

 Here's our controller with the multiple clauses: